surifirstpin/biplus_documentation/docs/README.md

 All-in-One
-Bi+ is one of the best software platform that seamlessly Join Business intelligence,Perfoema BOARD is the only software platform that seamlessly unifies Business Intelligence, Performance Management, Analytics and Data Discovery in a single product.
+Bi+ is one of the best software platform that seamlessly Join Business intelligence,Perfoemance Ma BOARD is the only software platform that seamlessly unifies Business Intelligence, Performance Management, Analytics and Data Discovery in a single product.